My Unfinished Business with Sicily - Part 1 - The West

 If this title isn’t self-explanatory, no other place has inspired me to explore more than Sicily.

 I have visited Italy many times, but I never traveled further south than Rome.
 Sicily was certainly uncharted territory.
-This time, after spending an amazing month in Northern Italy, exploring the charm of Milan, Florence, and Venice, and the Amalfi Coast (the usual suspects for a typical Italian holiday), we (A Family of Four with Two Energetic Kids, Ages 7 & 9) were eager to discover what Sicily had in store for us.
+This time, after spending an amazing month in Northern(-ish) Italy, exploring the charm of Milan, Florence, and Venice, and the Amalfi Coast (the usual suspects for a typical Italian holiday), we were ready for something different.
+So we headed south, as a family of four with two very energetic kids (7 and 9), to see what Sicily would throw at us.

 Sicily’s incredible position between Europe and Africa has made it a melting pot of cultures for centuries, which gives the island its unique, vibrant character.
 Though it boasts a rich tapestry of heritage, it still often gets overlooked or left out of the typical Italian itinerary by many travellers in favour of more popular spots.